VIRiONT-network/VIRiONT_paper/README.md

 **10_QC_ANALYSIS** : a folder, containing useful read metrics after the different steps of filtering.
 **11_PHYLOGENETIC_TREE** : a folder, containing phylogenetic tree of consensus sequences with associated matched reference sequences.
 **12_COVERAGE** : a folder, containing coverage table from each bam file generated using bedtools as well as coverage plots for each sample compiled into one pdf file.
+**13_MUTATION_SCREENING** : Optionnal, this folder contain table with mutation of interest for each sample.